 Term Definition Mitigation Avoiding, minimizing or compensating for adverse critical areas impacts.
-Mitigation, in the following order of preference, is: A. Avoiding the impact altogether by not taking a certain action or parts of an action; B. Minimizing impacts by limiting the degree or magnitude of the action and its implementation, by using appropriate technology, or by taking affirmative steps, such as project redesign, relocation, or timing, to avoid or reduce impacts; C. Rectifying the impact to wetlands, critical aquifer recharge areas, and habitat conservation areas by repairing, rehabilitating or restoring the affected environment to the conditions existing at the time of the initiation of the project; D. Minimizing or eliminating the hazard by restoring or stabilizing the hazard area through engineered or other methods; E. Reducing or eliminating the impact or hazard over time by preservation and maintenance operations during the life of the action; F. Compensating for the impact to wetlands, critical aquifer recharge areas, and habitat conservation areas by replacing, enhancing, or providing substitute resources or environments; and G. Monitoring the hazard or other required mitigation and taking remedial action when necessary.
-Mitigation for individual actions may include a combination of the above measures.
-(PSRC) Monitoring Evaluating the impacts of development proposals on the biological, hydrological, and geological elements of such systems and assessing the performance of required mitigation measures throughout the collection and analysis of data by various methods for the purpose of understanding and documenting changes in natural ecosystems and features, and includes gathering baseline data.
-Mutual Memorandum of Understanding A framework to allow the parties to work collaboratively to accomplish mutual goals, further common interests, and effectively respond to the increasing suite of challenges facing the communities, landscapes, natural resources, and cultural resources.
+Mitigation, in the following order of preference, is: A. Avoiding the impact altogether by not taking a certain action or parts of an action; B. Minimizing impacts by limiting the degree or magnitude of the action and its implementation, by using appropriate technology, or by taking affirmative steps, such as project redesign, relocation, or timing, to avoid or reduce impacts; C. Rectifying the impact to wetlands, critical aquifer recharge areas, and habitat conservation areas by repairing, rehabilitating or restoring the affected environment to the conditions existing at the time of the initiation of the project; D. Minimizing or eliminating the hazard by restoring or stabilizing the hazard area through engineered or other methods; E. Reducing or eliminating the impact to wetlands, critical aquifer recharge areas, and maintenance operations during the life of the action; F. Compensating for the impact to wetlands, critical aquifer recharge areas, and habitat conservation areas by replacing, enhancing, or providing substitute resources or environments; and G. Monitoring the hazard or other required mitigation and taking remedial action when necessary.
+Monitoring Evaluating the impacts of development proposals on the biological, hydrolog- ical, and geological elements of such systems and assessing the performance of required mitigation measures throughout the collection and analysis of data by various methods for the purpose of understanding and documenting changes in natural ecosystems and features, and includes gathering baseline data.
+Mutual Memorandum of Under- standing A framework to allow the parties to work collaboratively to accomplish mutual goals, further common interests, and effectively respond to the increasing suite of challenges facing the communities, landscapes, natural resources, and cultural resources.
 (USDA) Multi-Modal Transportation Means of transport by multiple ways or methods, including automobiles, public transit, walking, bicycling, and ride-sharing.
 Native Vegetation Plant species that are indigenous to the area in question.
 Nonmotorized Transportation Means of transport that does not involve motorized vehicles, including but not limited to walking and bicycling.
 Open Space (Parks) Public land for active and/or passive recreational uses.
 Includes parkland, wildlife corridors, natural areas, and greenways.
 May also include school lands and private land permanently reserved as undeveloped.
 Passive Recreation (Parks) Outdoor recreation which does not require significant facilities, such as walking, picnicking, viewing, and environmental education activities.